Harold Raynsford Stark: Chief of Naval Operations

 Stark (rear, 2nd from right) aboard at the conference that led to the Atlantic Charter.

 In August 1939, Stark became Chief of Naval Operations (CNO) with the rank of admiral.
-In that position, he oversaw the expansion of the navy during 1940 and 1941, and its involvement in the Neutrality Patrols against German submarines in the Atlantic during the latter part of 1941.
+In that position, he oversaw the expansion of the navy during 1940 and 1941 and its involvement in the Neutrality Patrols against German submarines in the Atlantic during the latter part of 1941.
 It was at this time that he authored the Plan Dog memo, which laid the basis for America's "Europe first" policy.

-USA enters World War II

-This was after the Japanese attack on Pearl Harbor on 7 December 1941.

-Amongst other measures, four hours after the attack, Stark ordered the navy to carry out unrestricted submarine warfare against Japan;.
-It appears that the decision was taken without the knowledge or prior consent of the government.
-It violated the London Naval Treaty, to which the United States was signatory.
+In late November 1941, as negotiations with Japan deteriorated, Stark sent warnings to Pacific naval commanders that war with Japan was increasingly likely.
+A 24 November message stated that a "surprise aggressive movement in any direction" was possible, while the 27 November message was explicitly described as a "war warning" and stated that an aggressive Japanese move was expected within the next few days.
+The latter warning identified an amphibious expedition against the Philippines, the Thai or Kra Peninsula, or Borneo as possible Japanese objectives.
+The 27 November warning also directed the addressees to "execute an appropriate defensive deployment preparatory to carrying out the tasks assigned in WPL-46"; under the prewar naval command structure, the CNO could issue such warnings, plans, and doctrine, but did not exercise direct operational command over the Pacific Fleet.
+Few officers in Washington or Hawaii regarded Pearl Harbor itself as the most likely target.

+Stark remained CNO until 27 March 1942, when he was succeeded by Admiral Ernest J. King.